k-m-arun-kumar-5/C_Program_Trace_Flow/README.md

 Description :
 =============
-I just shared my works, which I worked as learning path and practiced some C programming such as array, pointers, preprocessor, string, bit operations, data scope, dynamic memory, functions, structures, command line arguments, get input and display the output and variable arguments.
-In Data structures, some C Programs with Design and implementation of ordered and unordered Single Linked list, Double Linked List, Queue and Stack.
+I just shared my works, which I worked as learning path and practiced some C programming such as C program trace flow at runtime.

 Purpose :
 =========